In this chapter, you will follow a submission throughout the workflow, from first submission to final publication.

 Based on the Reviewer recommendations, you can use the action buttons to make a decision.

-Send to Copyediting: This means the submission is accepted without revisions and can proceed to the Copyediting stage.
+Accept Submission: This means the submission is accepted without revisions and can proceed to the Copyediting stage.

 Once the Author has made the revisions, you should receive a message (via email and the Review Discussions panel).

 You will also see the revised file in the Revisions panel.

 At this point, you can download the revised file, check to make sure it is ready, and communicate with the Author using the Review Discussions panel.

 In this case, we’re going to inform the Author that we are accepting the revisions.
 To do so, click on the linked title of the discussion.
 This will open the discussion box.

 Use the Add Message button to reply, either requesting further revision or informing the author that the submission is ready to move on to the next stage.

 If you would like to put the revised article through another round of review, you can start a second (or third or subsequent) review round after the author revisions have been received.

 It is best to start a new round of review after an author uploads revised files on the previous round.
 Creating a New Round of review before the author has uploaded their files could create some confusion as their dashboard (and yours) will default to the new round.
 The author will, however, be able to switch back to Round 1 to upload their files.
 This will also result in having to download the uploaded file from Round 1 and upload it into Round 2.

 A new round should not be started if you are experiencing any issues with the current round (i.e., unable to record decision, re-invite a declined or removed reviewer).